Scaffold a project

 Minimal scaffolds

-Pass --minimal to drop the bookstore demo route and the built-in /docs + /openapi.json Swagger UI routes from any template that supports them.
+Pass --minimal to drop the bookstore demo route and the built-in /docs + /openapi.json API docs routes from any template that supports them.
 The scaffolded app is left with the framework bootstrap and a single /healthz route, which is the smallest realistic starting point for teams that already know exactly what they want to build:

 Hardened CI/security bundle

 Pass --with-ci when the new project should start with GitHub-side supply-chain guardrails as well as runtime defaults.
-Node-style templates get CI, a disabled-by-default npm trusted publishing skeleton, CodeQL, OpenSSF Scorecard, zizmor, Dependabot, CODEOWNERS, SECURITY.md, and a lockfile-source verification script.
-The Deno template gets the same governance and scanning files with a Deno-native CI workflow, but no npm publish workflow because it has no package.json.
+Node-style templates get CI, a manual-only deploy starter, CodeQL, OpenSSF Scorecard, zizmor, Dependabot, CODEOWNERS, SECURITY.md, and a lockfile-source verification script.
+The Deno template gets the same governance and scanning files with a Deno-native CI workflow.
+No template gets an npm publish workflow, because create-daloy scaffolds REST API services rather than reusable libraries.

 Which template should I choose?